swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 For this example, we will figure out how to quickly iterate on a change to the standard library to fix 32-bit build errors while building on a 64-bit host, suppressing warnings along the way.

-`ninja -t tagets | grep stdlib | grep i386` will output many targets, but at the bottom we see `swift-stdlib-iphonesimulator-i386`, which looks like a good first step.
+`ninja -t targets | grep stdlib | grep i386` will output many targets, but at the bottom we see `swift-stdlib-iphonesimulator-i386`, which looks like a good first step.
 This target will just build i386 parts and not waste our time also building the 64-bit stdlib, overlays, etc.

 Going further, ninja can spawn a web browser for you to navigate dependencies and rules. `ninja -t browse swift-stdlib-iphonesimulator-i386`  will open a webpage with hyperlinks for all related targets. “target is built using” lists all this target’s dependencies, while “dependent edges build” list all the targets that depend directly on this.